Opie Bosson: Riding career

+In July 2025 Bosson indicated he would return to raceday riding.

 Personal life

 Opie Bosson is the son of Owen and Glenda Bosson.
 Owen was a prominent amateur jockey.

 At the end of 2017, Bosson married TAB Trackside Television presenter Emily Murphy.
+They separated in 2024.

 Notable victories

 The following are some of the major races Opie has won in New Zealand and Australia.